Lesser yellowlegs: Distribution and habitat

+The lesser yellowlegs breeds across interior Alaska and northern Canada, extending eastward to central Quebec.
+Its breeding range lies primarily between 51° and 69° N latitude in appropriate wetland habitats.
-They migrate to the Gulf coast of the United States, the Caribbean, and south to South America.

-This species is a regular vagrant to western Europe; in Great Britain about five birds arrive each year, mostly between August and October, with the occasional individual overwintering.
+The lesser yellowlegs is a highly migratory bird.
+During winter, lesser yellowlegs at the Atlantic coast of North America, from New Jersey southward, travel along the Pacific coast as far north as San Francisco Bay, and throughout the coastal regions of the Gulf of Mexico and the Gulf of California.
+They are widely distributed in Mexico, Central America, South America, and the Antilles, with the largest populations found wintering in these regions.
+Smaller numbers also winter inland throughout this range.
+This species is a regular vagrant to western Europe and elsewhere; in Great Britain about five birds arrive each year, mostly between August and October, with the occasional individual overwintering.
 Their breeding habitat is clearings near ponds in the boreal forest region from Alaska to Quebec.

-Behavior and ecology
+Behaviour and ecology

 Breeding

+Hatching lesser yellowlegs nest near Churchill, Manitoba, Canada.
+The egg on the far left of the frame is 'pipped', with the chick's bill breaking through the egg membrane and shell; the chick will emerge within 24 hours.

-The nest is a depression on dry mossy ground and is usually well hidden.
-The clutch is normally four eggs.
-These are buff or gray-brown and are covered in spots of various shades of brown.
-On average they measure 42 × 29 mm.
+The nest is a depression on dry mossy ground and is usually well hidden, typically within 200 metres of a water source and next to fallen branches, logs, or underneath low shrubs.
+The clutch is normally three to five eggs.
+These are buff or grey-brown and are covered in spots of various shades of brown.
+On average, the egg length is about 3.9–4.7 cm, and the egg width is about 2.7–3.1 cm.
 They are incubated for 22-23 days by both sexes.
-Both parents brood and care for the precocial young which leave the nest a few hours after hatching.
-They can feed themselves on departure from the nest.
+Both parents brood and care for the precocial young, which leave the nest a few hours after hatching.
+They can feed themselves upon departure from the nest.
 They fly at 23 to 31 days.